yalelibrary/linked-art-mapping/specs/md/tasks/notes-and-statements/edition_statement.md

 ## Processing steps and output

-1. Process the production statement values.
+1. Process the edition statement values.

     1. Do not trim punctuation from subfields.